 - salt - to taste

-- 1 tbsp fresh fenugreek leaves methi leaves
+- 1 tablespoon fresh fenugreek leaves methi leaves

 - Firstly, in a pressure cooker or cooking vessel, add oil and heat it.